sype/sre-agent/README.md

 ![ezgif com-speed](https://github.com/user-attachments/assets/42d4abc0-7df4-4062-a971-c5b0ddf112c9)

-# Prerequisites
+## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/)
 - A configured `.env` file in the project root directory.
-See the [Environment Variables](#environment-variables) section below for details.
+See the [Credentials Setup](#credentials-setup) section below for details.
 - An application deployed in AWS on Kubernetes for the agent to interact with.

-# How do I get started?
+## How do I get started?

-We currently support two deployment methods for the MCP servers and client, one [locally](#deploy-agent-locally-using-docker-compose), and one on [AWS](#deploy-agent-on-amazon-elastic-kubernetes-services-eks).

-The easiest way to run the agent is to use Docker Compose locally.

-The fully orchestrated SRE Agent can be deployed with Docker Compose, which spins up all the required services — Slack, GitHub, the Kubernetes MCP servers, and an orchestration service that acts as a proxy between the LLM and the backend services.
+The fully orchestrated SRE Agent can be deployed locally with Docker Compose as part of this project, which spins up all the required services — Slack, GitHub, the Kubernetes MCP servers, and an orchestration service that acts as a proxy between the LLM and the backend services.
 This orchestration service is the client in the context of MCP.

-For Terraform-based infrastructure deployment, see the [terraform README](/terraform/README.md).
-The Terraform configuration sets up all required AWS resources including EKS cluster with proper access policies.
-Note that this configuration is not production-ready and provides only the bare minimum infrastructure required for a proof of concept deployment.

-## Deploy Agent Locally using Docker Compose

 Before running the agent, there are a few things we need to set up.

-### 1. Giving the Agent Access to Your Kubernetes Cluster (i.e. the cluster where your application is running)
+#### 1. Giving the Agent Access to Your Kubernetes Cluster (i.e. the cluster where your application is running)

 Currently, the agent only supports applications running on EKS (Elastic Kubernetes Service).